Note: text in square brackets is added for clarity and was not part of the location's name.Opened on the Glasgow, Paisley, Kilmarnock and Ayr Railway.

 A later goods line continued on a viaduct over the river to a position on the mouth of the river close to Ayr Harbour.

-The station was replaced by Ayr Townhead (quickly renamed Ayr [2nd] and became a goods station.
+The station was replaced by Ayr Townhead (quickly renamed Ayr [2nd] and became a goods station, the terminus building and train shed being replaced be a goods shed.
 The site was fairly hemmed in and did not allow convenient extension south.
 The replacement station was on the Ayr and Dalmellington Railway which skirted what was then the eastern edge of the town.

 Little remains today, the station site having been redeveloped for housing and light industrial use.